ncss-tech/soilReports/inst/reports/region2/spatial-pedons/README.md

 1. Navigate to your desired parent working directory.

-2. Run `soilReports::reportSetup("templates/minimal")` to install dependencies
+2. Run `soilReports::reportSetup("region2/spatial-pedons")` to install dependencies

-3. Run `soilReports::reportInit("templates/minimal", outputDir = "minimal-test")` to install a report instance in `outputDir`.
+3. Run `soilReports::reportInit("region2/spatial-pedons", outputDir = "spatial-pedons")` to install a report instance in `outputDir`.
 Specify `overwrite` argument as needed.
 Use `reportUpdate` if an existing older report instance is being updated and you want to preserve _config.R_ contents.

-4. Navigate to `"minimal-test"` directory and inspect report contents.
+4. Navigate to `"spatial-pedons"` directory and inspect report contents.
 Open _report.Rmd_ in RStudio and click "Knit" button, or `render()` with {rmarkdown} manually.

 ## Core Report Components

- - _setup.R_ - used internally by {soilReports}, must be defined in `inst/reports/` folder for each report.
-Defines dependencies and manifest of files that are copied to user file system.

  - _report.Rmd_ - main report document

  - _config.R_ - user-level configuration and options; should not be over-written by `reportUpdate`

  - _NEWS.md_ - Changelog (optional)

- - _README.md_ - Narrative and free-form description of report (rendered by GitHub as "index" for each folder; optional)